firatkiral/ConnectGraphJava/readme.md

 Input<Float> thirdInput = new Input<>(0f);
 ```

-These are the node's socket properties that we want node always to keep track of if these properties are changed.
+These are the node's slot properties that we want node always to keep track of if these properties are changed.
 To do that
 we have to tell node that these are the properties needs to be tracked by adding this lines to constructor.
 ```java
 VectorMultiplyNode(){